shaw-kunal/notes/aws.md

 1> **Definition**: A Virtual Private Cloud is a virtual network dedicated to your AWS account within the AWS cloud.
 It Provide a logically isoltated environment for your aws resource.

 **Configruation**:
--VPC are created with specified range of IP address using CIDR  block notation.
+- VPC are created with specified range of IP address using CIDR  block notation.
-- AWS support IPC4 CIDR bolc between /16 and /28 netmask.
+- AWS support IPv4 CIDR bolc between /16 and /28 netmask.
 - You can add up to 5 CIDR range within single VPC .

 **Maximux VPCs per range:** Default limit is 5 region . but his can be increase upon request.